All Your Questions About CBD, How CBD Works, How Much CBD To Take, & The Most Commonly Asked Questions Is Compelled In One Page For You.

 CBD isolate is a white crystalline powder that is 98-99.9% pure CBD.
 Other than the popularity of it being very pure, as in it’s the highest quality form of CBD, which technically isn’t, it’s commonly used due to its versatility and ease of use as an ingredient in formulations of food or cream products.

 You should understand that while isolate is versatile, products based on this type of extract are not as effective as an oil containing Full or Broad Spectrum cannabinoid profiles.
 The single-cannabinoid profile is less effective due to the lack of cannabinoid and terpene synergies known as the Whole Plant or Entourage Effect.

 What Is Entourage Effect?

 Entourage Effect is another way of saying Whole Plant Benefits or Whole Plant Wellness.
-It’s the combining of multiple compounds, mainly terpenes, that work together to enhance the effect of cannabinoids.
+It’s the combining of multiple compounds, including the over 100 cannabinoids, terpenes, flavonoids, and natural plant oils working together to enhance the effects.

 Is Colorado Botanicals Marijuana?

 No, Colorado Botanicals products are not derived from marijuana.
 We extract CBD from hemp because although you may extract CBD from marijuana, it contains tiny concentrations, just like how there are tiny THC concentrations in hemp.